-How Long Does It Take to Hear Back After Applying?
-Real Data (2026)
+Half of All Replies Arrive Within 5 Days: How Long It Really Takes to Hear Back After Applying (2026)

 Headline Numbers

-- 50% of all responses arrive within the first 5 days
+- 50% of all eventual replies arrive within the first 5 days

-- By day 14, 81% of applications that will ever respond have done so
+- By day 14, 81% of applications that will ever reply have already done so

 |---|---|